 - Medical Examiner

 In the United States, there were 288,300 jobs for Coroner in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Coroner by 2026.
-The BLS estimates 25,900 yearly job openings in this field.
+There will be an estimated 25,900 positions for Coroner per year.

 The states with the most job growth for Coroner are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.